 Part 4 – What Happens in an Accident

 Now let’s talk a little bit about what happens in an automobile accident sometimes.
 Sometimes, unfortunately, somebody is injured.
 You hope not.
 You cross your fingers.
 Accidents happen a lot.
 Bad weather happens.
 People are not paying attention.
-God forbid their texting.
+God forbid, they’re texting.
 How many times have you pulled up to a traffic light and looked over and you see the other person’s got their head down?
 How many times have you been driving on a road, a double highway, where the see the person is not really quite staying in their lanes, you go by, you look, and they’re not even looking?
 We’re seeing more and more of what we call “distracted drivers,” and injuries arising from distracted drivers.
 They’re increasing exponentially.
 And the unfortunate thing is no matter how careful and see you are as a driver yourself, you can’t control what somebody else may or may not be doing.
 And you want to make sure that you bought enough coverage to protect yourself.

 Part 5 – Full Coverage vs Full Tort & Limited Tort